Hawaiʻi (island): Volcanism

-Geological evidence from exposures of old surfaces on the south and west flanks of Mauna Loa led to the proposal that two ancient volcanic shields (named Ninole and Kulani) were all but buried by the younger Mauna Loa.
-Geologists now consider these "outcrops" to be part of the earlier building of Mauna Loa.
+Geological evidence from exposures of old surfaces on the south and west flanks of Mauna Loa led to the proposal that two ancient volcanic shields (named Nīnole and Kulani) were all but buried by the younger Mauna Loa.
+Geologists now consider these "outcrops" to be part of Mauna Loa.

+Based on geochemical (including trace elements) and isotope differences in their eruptive products, Hawaiian volcanoes fall into two families.
+The differences are believed due to their separate magma systems.
+Hualālai and Mauna Loa are members of one family, while Kohala, Mauna Kea, and Kilauea are members of the other.

-Because Mauna Loa and Kīlauea are active volcanoes, the island of Hawaii is still growing.
+Because Mauna Loa and Kīlauea are active volcanoes, the island is growing.
 Between January 1983 and September 2002, lava flows added 543 acre to the island.
-Lava flowing from Kīlauea has destroyed several towns, including Kapoho in 1960 and again in 2018, and Kalapana and Kaimū in 1990.
+Lava flowing from Kīlauea destroyed several towns, including Kapoho in 1960 and again in 2018, and Kalapana and Kaimū in 1990.
 In 1987 lava filled in "Queen's Bath", a large, L-shaped, freshwater pool in the Kalapana area.
-Another 875 acres were added between May to July, 2018 by the 2018 lower Puna eruption.
-Mauna Loa erupted in 2022 after 38 years.
+Another 875 acres were added between May and July 2018 by the 2018 lower Puna eruption, with "Fissure 8" located within Leilani Estates subdivision being a primary source of the lava.
+Green Lake, the largest freshwater lake on the island, was covered by lava in that eruption as well as Ahalanui Beach Park and part of Isaac Hale Beach Park, the latter of which was inundated with black sand, rendering its boatramp unusable.
+Mauna Loa erupted briefly in 2022, 38 years after the prior activity.